iorodeo/potentiostat/software/python/potentiostat/docs/getting_started.rst

 The potentiostat shield has four programmable current measurement ranges.
 The exact values for the avialable ranges is determined by the hardware variant of the device you are using.
-The library automatically detects the hardvariant of the device for you.
-In order to get the list of the current ranges available on your device you can use the :meth:`~potentiostat.Potentiostat.get_all_curr_range` method.
+The library will automatically detect the hardvariant of the device for you.
+You can retrieve  the current ranges available on your device using the :meth:`~potentiostat.Potentiostat.get_all_curr_range` method.
+For example,

 .. code-block:: python

-  from potentiostat import Potentiostat

-  dev = Potentiostat('/dev/ttyACM0')
-  curr_range_list = dev.get_all_curr_range()
+  curr_range_list = pstat.get_all_curr_range()

 This will return a list of current range strings such as that given below